We value your feedback!

 There is a step or detail missing from the instructions.

 It does not resolve the question/problem I have.

 To help optimize your WordPress site, we recommend installing and enabling WP Super Cache.
 WP Super Cache will help your site load faster and use less backend resources.
 To return to the previous course, click on Advertising Plugins.

-5. A red box at the top will remind you to enable the program.
-Click on the "plugin admin page" next:
+A red box at the top will remind you to enable the program.
+Click on the plugin admin page link.

-7. There are still a few more steps to obtimize WP Super Cache.
-On the same screen click on the "Advanced" tab:
+There are still a few more steps to optimize WP Super Cache.
+On the same screen click on the Advanced tab.

 You can also make sure it installed by checking the .htaccess file.
 You can access the .htaccess file through an FTP client or through your cPanel File Manager.
 In the folder that contains your WordPress site, look for the .htaccess file and open it.
 In the .htaccess file you should see code similar to this:

 If you have confirmed by either of these methods that WP Super Cache installed correctly, you're done!

 To review the courses in this class, go to 201: Recommended Plugins.